amazon-science/mada_optimizer_search/README.md

 `./results` includes some of the results that were mentioned in the quip document for the project.

-`./gdtuo.py` is the implementation of meta optimizer through hypergradient descent
+`./gdtuo.py` is the implementation of meta optimizer through hypergradient descent.

-`./model.py` includes a generic GPT-2 type implementation from nanoGPT
+`./model.py` includes a generic GPT-2 type implementation from nanoGPT.

-`./plot... .py` files are used to plot the results that are in ./results
+`./plot... .py` files are used to plot the results that are in ./results.

 `train.py`, `train_ddp.py`, `toy.py`, `toy2.py`,  includes the files to run experiments.

-`train_ddp.py` is the latest run file and has from scratch supoorts for ddp, gradient_accumulation
+`train_ddp.py` is the latest run file and has from scratch supoorts for ddp, gradient_accumulation.

 Example run: